Reading Buses: Reading Buses

-Reading Buses also operate the Hospital Park and Ride service 300, which runs between the Thames Valley Park and Ride and the Mereoak Park and Ride via the Royal Berkshire Hospital and the University of Reading.
+Reading Buses also operate the Hospital Park and Ride service 300, which runs between the Thames Valley Park and Ride and the Mereoak Park and Ride via the Royal Berkshire Hospital and the University of Reading, and the Winnersh Triangle Park & Ride 500.

 The Thames Valley P&R service 400 was indefinitely suspended in July 2022 due to low usage and a lack of funding.

 Newbury & District

 In September 2018, Reading Buses purchased Newbury & District from Weavaway.